CWempe/Thermostat-Controller/README.md

 ## How does it work

 You will replace the internal timer clock with an Arduino (esp8266) to switch between day and night mode.
-The Arduino will be connected via WiFi and communiacates via [mqtt](http://mqtt.org/) with your msart home (e.g. [openHAB](http://www.openhab.org/)).
+The Arduino will be connected via WiFi and communiacates via [mqtt](http://mqtt.org/) with your smart home (e.g. [openHAB](http://www.openhab.org/)).
 You can optionally integrate a button to change the current mode without switching to manual mode on the thermostat.
-But this may require damaging the original case.
+But this may require damaging the original case if want it to look good.

 ## What you need